PratikBingewar/PratikBingewar/README.md

 ### Hi there, my name is Pratik Bingewar.
-## I'm a Teacher, Developer and Project Guide !!
+## I'm a Teacher, Developer, and Project Guide !!
-- I have done Masters in Scientific Computing
+- I have done Master in Scientific Computing
 - Got Fellowship from Harman Connected Services.
-- Taught more than 5k+ student and faculty via workshops and seminars.
+- Taught more than 5k+ students and faculty via workshops and seminars.
-- Internet of things and Machine Learning Enthusiast
+- Internet of Things and Machine Learning Enthusiast

 <br />